Charles McDonald (Australian politician): Federal parliamentarian

 In 1901, he successfully stood for the Division of Kennedy, a vast seat in the outback of western Queensland, in the first election for the Australian House of Representatives after Federation.
 McDonald was known as "Fighting Charlie" or "Fighting Mac" for his vigorous campaigning style.
 In one campaign, he reportedly rode over 3,000 mi on bicycle on the rough outback roads.

 McDonald became Chairman of Committees between 1906 and 1910.
 He became the first Labor Speaker in 1910 as Andrew Fisher formed the first Labor majority Government.
 He served in that position until Labor was narrowly defeated in the 1913 Federal election.
 McDonald was a confirmed republican who abandoned the traditional Speaker's wig and gown in favour of an ordinary business suit.
 All Labor Speakers have followed this tradition.
 He also removed the mace from the table.

 The Liberal Government, which had only a slim majority, made an offer to McDonald to continue in the position, but he declined due to the interests of the Labor Party.

 The Liberal Prime Minister Joseph Cook became frustrated by the Labor controlled Senate blocking his legislation and called for a double dissolution election.
 Labor won the election and McDonald became speaker again in 1914.
 He served as Speaker under the Labor, National Labor, and Nationalist governments until the 1917 election.
 During the parliamentary term, Labor split over the introduction of conscription in Australia.
 After the election, McDonald served on the opposition backbench.

 His health was failing in the mid-1920s despite a trip to the United Kingdom in 1923.
 He died of cerebro-vascular disease on the day before the 1925 election, leading to his opponent Grosvenor Francis being declared elected unopposed.

 McDonald had a state funeral and was buried in Boroondara General Cemetery.
 He was survived by his wife and daughter.

+Australian painter Josephine Muntz Adams (1862-1949) painted a portrait of McDonald in 1916, which is now part of the Historic Memorials Collection at Parliament House in Canberra.